 The internship programme allows students to acquire on-the-job training with the participating companies.
 Internships provide valuable opportunities for students to gain exposure to the professional environment, outside the classroom.
-QFRM students on average completed 3 internships prior to graduation.
-Some examples of the internship partners are:
+QFRM students on average completed three internships prior to graduation.
+Some examples of internship partners are:

 KWOK Fung Kiu

 QFRM is the best programme for building practical knowledge combined with solid quantitative skills.
 Along with strong career support and cross-faculty benefits, I have made a number of long-lasting friends who are all ntelligent and supportive.
 Three of us, including me, joined JPMorgan as summer interns in its Risk Management division.
 By applying our classroom knowledge to reality, all of us have grown significantly, and I was lucky enough to secure a full-time position.
 Beyond my studies, I went on two exchanges: UC Berkeley in California and Sciences Po in France.
 By seizing these chances, I’ve left my footprints in over 20 countries.
 Isn’t it amazing?